aedobbyn/beer-data-science/present/brewsentation.md

 <img src="brewsentation-figure/unnamed-chunk-21-1.png" title="plot of chunk unnamed-chunk-21" alt="plot of chunk unnamed-chunk-21" style="display: block; margin: auto;" />

-^ Note that there is actually, irl, a strain of hops called Fuggle.
+^ Note that there is actually, irl, a strain of hops called Fuggles.